cambridge-mlg/cifar-10s/cifar10s_data/README.md

 @inproceedings{softLabelElicitingLearning2022,
-  title={Eliciting and Learning with Soft Labels from Every Annotator}, author={Collins, Katherine M and Bhatt, Umang and Weller, Adrian}, booktitle={Proceedings of the AAAI Conference on Human Computation and Crowdsourcing}, volume={10}, year={2022}
+  title={Eliciting and Learning with Soft Labels from Every Annotator}, author={Collins, Katherine M and Bhatt, Umang and Weller, Adrian}, booktitle={Proceedings of the AAAI Conference on Human Computation and Crowdsourcing (HCOMP)}, volume={10}, year={2022}
 }